sjgasca77/thinkpad-x260-upgrade-guide/thinkpad-x260.md

 Another components that may increase price on eBay are RAM (8Gb or 16Gb), hard disk size, backlit keyboard and general condition: broken LCD screen, external battery and charger included, and so on.
 Choose lower specs first if you have the option.

 I recommend you get an i5 or i7 CPU since CPU is soldered and cannot be upgraded later.
 LCD panels are very bad in these laptops in general.
-Get an IPS panel instead of TN technology.
+Get an IPS panel instead of TN technology (see comparison [here](https://history-computer.com/tn-vs-ips/)).
 You can buy an item with bad screen and replace it later.

 Regarding the purchase on ebay.
 Some considerations: